The SchillingBridge Family

 Kelly has been fulltime at SchillingBridge since graduating from Nebraska Wesleyan University in 2007.
 Now married with 3 daughters (Ava, Josie and Kyla), she splits her time between the tasting bar, back office, and the kitchen.
 Kelly and her husband Mitch are proud to source, not only the winery but also SchillingBridge Cork & Tap House in Lincoln, with quality purebred Berkshire hogs for menu items.
 When she’s not at work you can find her at softball games or on the farm—don’t let her looks fool you, she’s pretty good with a sorting board

-Most days you can find Jon behind the bar at SchillingBridge Cork & Tap House in Lincoln, NE.
-His hypersensitive palate and quest for providing our guests with the ultimate drinking experience lead him to infusing his own liquors, making his own simple syrups, and creating one of a kind cocktails while incorporating our own wine and beer whenever and wherever possible.
-In his free time he enjoys traveling and spending time with his nieces and his dog Milo.
+In prior years, you could find Jon behind the bar at SchillingBridge Cork & Tap House in Lincoln, NE, making his own simple syrups, and creating one of a kind cocktails while incorporating our own wine and beer whenever and wherever possible.
+Since January of 2020, he has been stationed at Camp Pendelton, CA, as a Private First Class in the United States Marine Corp and our family couldn’t be prouder.
+In his free time he enjoys trying new foods and spending time with his fiance, nieces and his dog Milo.

 While not a Schilling by blood, Max has been an integral part of SchillingBridge having made wine and tended to the vineyard from the very beginning in 2005.
 Besides winemaking, he also farms the family farm that has been in his family for over a century.
 Prior to joining SchillingBridge, he put his degree in Animal Science to work by raising purebred swine seedstock for 40 years but he still managed to find time to make wine as a hobby.
 His current hobby is grape breeding, with a goal of creating varieties that are best adapted to our local environment while making superior quality wine.